-Study 1 has two additional shortcomings.
-First, although we mollified concerns Study 1's results are driven by Latinx partians sorting into a threatened disposition, we cannot entirely rule out sorting as an alternative explanation for the results instead of our theorized explanation: priming.
+Study 1 has two additional shortcomings Study 3 aims to address.
+First, we cannot entirely rule out sorting as an alternative explanation for Study 1's results instead of our theorized explanation: priming.
 Second, Study 1 relies on implicit assumptions that Latinxs perceive presidential politicians are committing to mitigating and/or exacerbating immigration enforcement when they take a survey at particular moments.
-However, the temporal contexts respondents take surveys during are noisy and include bundled political signals outside of politicians' commitments to mitigate immigration enforcement.
+However, the temporal contexts in which respondents take surveys are noisy and include bundled political signals outside of politicians' commitments to mitigate immigration enforcement.
 Therefore, Study 1's results may be an artifact instead of systematic evidence supporting the DTO model.